Start page

 Yagotyn, a town in Kiev Region – OE iegođ „a little island”.

 The Mordovians are associated by many scientists with the tribe Budinoi described by Herodotus.
 This assumption has some justification and decoding the name of Budins using Old English confirms it. Βουδινοι, ie Boudinoi, perhaps even "Wudinoi", according to Herodotus, were residents of the forest country.
 In this case, Eng wooden suits by meaning and phonetically perfectly.
-Similar word was not noted in Old English but it had widu, wudu "tree, forest" therefore wuden could exist.
+A similar word was not noted in Old English but it had widu, wudu "tree, forest" therefore wuden could exist.

 Moving from the Sosnitsa culture space to the north-east, a part of the Anglo-Saxons settled in some time the actual Moscow, Vladimir, and neighboring Regions and even advanced further north-east and north to the shores of the White Sea.
 Evidence for this we have in the toponymy of these places: